Change that happens beneath the surface.

 A Little More About My Background

-I have also been invited to contribute to psychological research exploring how meaningful change can occur more quickly than traditionally assumed.
+I have also been invited to contribute to psychological research exploring how meaningful change can sometimes occur more quickly than traditionally assumed.

 If you would like to read more about my background, you can do so here.